ssalvaterra/LIB-201/network-analysis.md

 <img src="https://github.com/hillaryAHR/LIB-201/blob/main/network-analysis-lecture-files/tag-cleaning.png" alt="spreadsheet screenshot of similar names, including Bro.
 Brealand and Bro Breland" width="" height="">

 This process will take a while, but remember, that is normal!
 Give yourself time, and take plenty of breaks!

+## Check-in
+Write a detailed list of things that you did to clean up the data you exported.
+Did you de-duplicate names?
+Did you make assumptions for similar names?
+If so, what assumptions did you make?
+Write these down as precisely as you can so that if someone else were to follow your directions, they'd get similar results.
+Complete <a href=https://muw.instructure.com/courses/17249/quizzes/67276>Check-in 3a.Network Analysis</a> here.

 # 4. Software for visualizing a network analysis